marxin/texi2rst-generated/sphinx/gccint/the-gcc-subdirectory.rst

 stages.
 Also list the various source files that are used in the build process but aren't source files of GCC itself and so aren't documented below (see :ref:`passes`).

-..
-Copyright (C) 2001-2021 Free Software Foundation, Inc.
-   This is part of the GCC manual.
-   For copying conditions, see the file gcc.texi.

 .. _makefile: